-Finding inner peace is something so many of us want and so few seem to have.
-You crave it in your heart and soul, but it's almost like the more you try to have peace of mind the more elusive it seems.
+Finding inner peace within yourself is something so many of us want and so few seem to have.
+You crave it in your heart and soul, but it's almost like the more you try to have peace of mind the more elusive it seems, especially when the world seems crazy and out of control.

 Thoreau said it well when he said, "The mass of men lead lives of quiet desperation..."

-If that sounds like you, I invite you to read this story of how personal peace revealed itself in my life and how you, too, can experience it for yourself.
+If that sounds like you, I invite you to discover what true inner peace is and to read my story of how personal peace revealed itself in my life and how you, too, can experience it for yourself.

 The problem is, we have been led to look for peace of mind in the wrong places.
 Personal peace is not to be had in relationships, stuff, good times, the media, lots of money or anything else.
 Sure, those things may be fun and make life easier.
 They may temporarily inspire smiles and feelings of happiness.
 But they don't point the way to inner peace.